Overv/VulkanTutorial/10_Multisampling.md

 ...
 ```

 We will now create a multisampled color buffer.
+Same as in case of non-multisampled image, we'll be dealing with dedicated resources for each swapchain image.
 Add a `createColorResources` function and note that we're using `msaaSamples` here as a function parameter to `createImage`.
 We're also using only one mip level, since this is enforced by the Vulkan specification in case of images with more than one sample per pixel:

 ```c++
 void createColorResources() {